 Most had low "teaser" rates for the first year or two.
 Many borrowers didn't realize that rate rose dramatically after that.
-Others thought they could sell the house or refinance before then These so-called exotic loans weren't outright deceptive, but did get uninformed or naive borrowers in trouble.
+Others thought they could sell the house or refinance before then.
+These so-called exotic loans weren't outright deceptive.
+But these did get uninformed or naive borrowers in trouble.

 Here are examples of the most popular:

-Interest-only loan is easier to afford because it doesn't require that any of the principle be paid for the first several years of the loan.
-Most borrowers assume they will either refinance, or sell their house, before the principal needs to be repaid.
-That's very dangerous, because that's when the monthly payment increases.
+Interest-only loan is easier to afford because it doesn't require that any of the principal be paid for the first several years of the loan.
+Most borrowers assume they will either refinance or sell their house, before the principal needs to be repaid.
+That's very dangerous because that's when the monthly payment increases.
 They usually can't afford the higher payment.
-If the value of the home drops, then they can't qualify for a refinance or sell the house.
-In that case, they are forced to default because they can't make the higher payment.
+If the value of the home drops, then they can't qualify for a refinance.
+They can’t sell the house either.
+In this case, they are forced to default because they can't make the higher payment.

-Option ARM loans allowed borrowers to choose how much to pay each month.
+Option adjustable rate mortgage loans allowed borrowers to choose how much to pay each month.
 However, the small payment meant the rest was added to your principal.
 After five years, the option disappears and the loan was even greater than in the beginning.

 Negative amortization loans were like interest-only loans, but worse.
 That's because they never paid off the principal.
-In fact, the interest payments were so low that each month, the debt grew larger as it was added to the principle.
-In other words, the principle grew each month.
+In fact, the interest payments were so low that each month, the debt grew larger as it was added to the principal.
+In other words, the principal grew each month.

 Ultra-long fixed rate loans that extended 40 or 50 years, instead of the conventional 30-year mortgage.